manjeet-singh-048/PicoRV32_soc_physical_design/README.md

 Width of standard cell should be an odd multiple of x-pitch and height should be an odd multiple of y-pitch.
 Signal ports should be at the intersection of horizonatal and vertical tracks.
 We can see that Width of our cell is 3 times x-pitch in above image.
 More details of LEF creation can be reffered in ![Nickson's Github link](https://github.com/nickson-jose/vsdstdcelldesign).

-## Plugging the VSD Inverter cell into the openlane flow
+## Part 3-Plugging the VSD Inverter cell into the openlane flow
   1. Copy the LEF & .lib files of the custom inverter into ```designs/picorv32a/src``` directory
   2. Edit the ```designs/picorv32a/config.tcl``` and set the env variables like ```LIB_SYNTH_TYPICAL```, ```LIB_FASTEST```, ```LIB_SLOWEST``` etc & run synthesis again.